pritanjanhp/redux-counter-todo/README.md

 ## Steps

-- create store
+- Create a Redux store
-- wrap app component under provider in main.jsx (so that the store will be availble to every component)
+- Wrap the App with Provider in main.jsx (so that the store will be availble to every component)
-- create slice
-- register reducer in store
+- Create a Redux Slice
+- Use the Redux State and Dispatch Actions in Components
+- Update your App Component
+- Run your application now.

 ## Installing React with redux-